 - To improve and/or develop new products/services

 - Achieve cost efficiencies and/or streamline business operations, and

 - Accelerate decision-making

-Findings also showed that although organizations are seeing how AI can help them succeed, more than half of them are not clearly defining business outcomes or key performance indicators (KPIs) related to AI.
+Findings also showed that although organizations are seeing how it can help them succeed, more than half of them are not clearly defining business outcomes or key performance indicators (KPIs) related to AI.
 Instead, they are primarily focusing on piloting and learning.

 Organizations lack scalable, enterprise-level AI strategy

-While 30 percent of business leaders say their organizations have functional AI capabilities and are piloting the technology within corporate functions, they still need an enterprise-wide AI strategy that aligns with these programs.
+While 30 percent of business leaders say their organizations have functional AI capabilities and are piloting the technology within corporate functions, they still need an enterprise-wide strategy that aligns with these programs.

 EY found that only 21 percent of respondents’ organizations are making progress in securing C-suite support and rolling out a strategy for applying AI, while another 28 percent said their organizations have limited to no capabilities, and the technology is not regarded as a strategic, overall priority.

 To succeed, businesses must get cracking on AI and make sure they not only have the right talent and the right tools and metrics to track success but also have the support of the C-suite.
 Only then can they stay ahead of the curve.

 “While AI is still in the early stage of maturity, businesses need to develop an AI strategy that is supported by the C-suite with the proper team to execute and measure its success,” said Chris Mazzei, EY Global Innovation Technologies Leader and Chief Data & Analytics Officer.